all-in-one-of/UE4Examples/Lighting/README.md

 Don't leave both enabled at the same time or the lighting will not be what you expect.

 To cycle between lighting scenarios during play, press L.

+## Dynamic Lighting

+The Dynamic Lighting scene is lit with a Directional Light and SkyLight.
+A Sky Sphere is used to give the SkyLight something interesting to sample from.

+[Distance Field Ambient Occlusion](https://docs.unrealengine.com/en-us/Engine/Rendering/LightingAndShadows/DistanceFieldAmbientOcclusion) is enabled in this project.
+To adjust the DFAO, see the settings under the SkyLight actor.